 What is this project about ?

 The idea behind this project is to ensure that critical information about any difficulty encountered during your anaesthetic is readily available to your anaesthetist, if you were to have another anaesthetic.
 This information can be accessed any time by a registered

 What do I get from this ?

 This project will provide you with a card - ‘DAS Airway Alert Card’ which will contain vital information about the difficulty in securing your airway during your anaesthetic and how it was managed.
 Because of limitations of space we can put only limited information on the card.
-Therefore we will be creating a national database where we can hold detailed information about this event so that it will be available 24/7 to help plan your future anaesthetic.
+Full details are kept on a national database and it will be available 24/7 for registered doctors to help plan your future anaesthetic.

 What are the benefits of getting the Airway Alert Card ?